-You can’t alway find fresh steelhead salmon fillets, so I usually buy frozen Wild Steelhead Trout fillets, either from Norway or from the Western Canada.
+You can’t alway find fresh Steelhead Salmon fillets, so I usually buy frozen Wild Steelhead Trout fillets, either from Norway or from the Western Canada.
 I defrost in the fridge overnight and use it the next day.
-Fresh fish is best, but I’m a realist, you can’t always find or afford fresh fish, and nutritionally it’s not any different.
+Fresh fish is best, but I’m a realist.
+You can’t always find or afford fresh fish, and nutritionally it’s not any different.

 Cooking fish on a cedar plank has been made by Native Americans of the Pacific Northwest for hundreds of years, maybe thousands.
 The cedar planks must be free of chemicals, coatings or treatments as it will enter your food via the cooking process.
+So don’t wander over to your local Home Depot and grab any piece of cedar.
+I always buy my bbq cedar planks, usually from a barbecue store, or even on Amazon.
+I don’t trust the cedar from a construction site, or from a hardware store wood section, as I don’t know if the cedar has been treated or not.

 Why go through all this fuss?
 Because of the flavor!
 Cedar adds a wonderful smokey flavor to the steelhead trout or salmon.
 This recipe can be made as a trout fillet recipe or with a salmon fillet.
 I put the cedar plank on the bbq over indirect heat, meaning the burner underneath is turned off.
 Keep the other burners on.